mbax/SpongeDocs/source/plugin/wgen/modifiers.rst

 ====================================

 Now that you have created our modifier, you need to register it.
 A good time to do this is during the ``INITIALIZATION`` State.
-To register it, simply call :javadoc:`GameRegistry#register(Class, T)` with ``WorldGeneratorModifier.class`` as the first argument and your modifier as the second.
+To register it, simply call :javadoc:`GameRegistry#register(Class, CatalogType)` with ``WorldGeneratorModifier.class`` as the first argument and your modifier as the second.

 .. code-block:: java